 A short segment of the wire that connects both ear cups is exposed which is not ideal as it makes it vulnerable, however, of all the headphone designs that opt for the external wire routing, K371 provides perhaps the most protection for the wire by routing it in between the metal ear cup holders.

 Comfort is K371 forte.
 The silicone headband is great at balancing out the pressure and ear pads are nice and soft.
-The closed back design paired with the pleather-wrapped ear pads inevitably lead to heat build up inside which after some time wearing them most probably will lead to sweaty ears, but other than that, no issues came up among our testers.
-Overall, these are one of the most comfortable options on the market today, in its respective price bracket.
+The closed-back design paired with the pleather-wrapped ear pads inevitably lead to heat build-up inside which after some time wearing them most probably will lead to sweaty ears, but other than that, no issues came up among our testers.
+Overall, these are some of the most comfortable options on the market today, in their respective price bracket.

 K371 performance in terms of low THD is very good.
 As long as you’re listening at sensible levels, there will be no perceivable harmonic distortion to worry about.
 Only when you’re really cranking it up to borderline painful sound pressure levels the sub bass clarity begins to suffer, and only marginally.How accurate and consistent is the correction effect among different listeners?

 There’s about +/- 3 dB spread in bass response among the measured pairs.
-Rest of the spectrum has some narrow bandwidth differences but nothing severe.
+The rest of the spectrum has some narrow bandwidth differences but nothing severe.
 Manufacturing consistency is not the best we’ve seen in this price segment, but it’s not the worst either.